-To achieve a society that is sustainable, safe, and secure, as well as to satisfy a variety of different needs as a form of convenient and comfortable transportation, automobiles are expected to constantly offer improved performance and functions.
-Furthermore, with the electrification of the powertrain, the advancement of driver assistance and autonomous driving functions, and the rise of connected vehicles, electric equipment continues to evolve and play a larger and larger role in building safe and secure vehicles that take functional safety into account.
+To achieve a mobility society that is sustainable, safe, and secure, as well as to satisfy a variety of different needs as a form of convenient and comfortable transportation, automobiles are expected to constantly offer improved performance and functions.
+Furthermore, with the electrification of the powertrain, the advancement of driver assistance and autonomous driving functions, and the rise of connectivity, electric equipment continues to evolve and play a larger and larger role in building safe and secure vehicles that take functional safety into account.

 On the environmental front, electric powertrains are now used in electric vehicles, hybrid vehicles, and fuel cell vehicles, to help realize a low-carbon society.
-At the same time, lingering issues with the cost of vehiclemounted batteries and an insufficient recharging infrastructure, make it likely that electric motors will continue to coexist with internal combustion engines in powertrains for the foreseeable future, and efforts to achieve even higher efficiency internal combustion engines continue unabated.
+At the same time, lingering issues with the cost of vehiclemounted batteries, cruising range, and an insufficient recharging infrastructure, make it likely that internal combustion engines will also continue to coexist with electric motors for the foreseeable future, and efforts to achieve even higher efficiency internal combustion engines continue unabated.

-Alternators and starters compatible with start-stop and regenerative braking systems are becoming more common in starting and charging systems, and the use of motor generators that perform both charging and starting is also growing.
+Alternators and starters compatible with start-stop and regenerative braking systems are becoming more common in starting and charging systems, and the use of motor generators that perform both charging and starting, and of drive assist (mild hybrid systems) provided by 48 V high voltage, is also growing.
 Higher compression ratios, supercharging, and higher efficiency internal combustion engines, such as compression-ignition gasoline engines are increasing the amount of ignition energy required in the ignition system.
-While electric power steering is already widespread, redundant and steer-by-wire systems that provide functional safety are being developed in anticipation of the era of autonomous driving.
+While electric power steering is already widespread, redundant and steer-bywire systems that provide functional safety are being developed in anticipation of the era of autonomous driving.